sakuratsuyu/Note/docs/Mathematics_Basis/NA/Chap_5.md

 # Chapter 5 | Initial-Value Problems for Ordinary Differential Equations

-!!! note "Initial-Value Problem (IVP)"
+!!! definition "Initial-Value Problem (IVP)"
     **Basic IVP (one variable first order)**

     Approximate the solution $y(t)$ to a problem of the form